alexandre-providentcrm/SlaPlugin/README.md

 ####How to use

-Import the SlaCalculation class plus the folde lib to you project and start to use.
+Import the SlaCalculation class and the library folder to your project and start to use them.

 ## Features
  * TimeZone
  * Overall Due Date
- * Skip saturday
+ * Skip Saturday
  * Skip Sunday
  * Skip Bank Holidays (UK)
  * Time Left

 ## TODO
- * Create a Samples how to use in Sugar
+ * Create a Sample on how to use in Sugar.
- * Add More Tests
+ * Add more Tests

 To run the tests: